Here’s an awesome collection of Finding Nemo and Under the Sea birthday games for kids, perfect for throwing the coolest ever Under the Sea party.

 Reel Out a Prize

 Use the same pole from the last game but replace the magnet with a clothespin.
 Then hide behind a blue curtain made of blue strips of crepe paper.
 When the kids throw their line over the curtain, you’ll be waiting with a basket-full of prizes to clip onto their line.
+One of the coolest birthday games for kids.

 Place some gumballs in small bowls for each contestant.
 Fill the bowls with whipped cream from a can to hide the gumballs.
 With hands behind backs, the guests plunge face first into the whipped cream and must fish for gumballs.
 The first one to find the designated number of gumballs, chew them, and blow a bubble is the WINNER!